TL;DR

 Free for basic use.
 Some services charge for premium features like longer inbox duration.
 NukeMail's premium starts at $3/week for extended access and additional addresses.

-Generous free tier with unlimited standard aliases.
-Paid plans start at $1/month (Lite) for additional features like custom domains and increased bandwidth.
-One of the cheapest alias services available.
-The Pro plan at $4/month unlocks all features including unlimited bandwidth.
+You'll get a generous free tier with unlimited standard aliases.
+Paid plans start at $1/month for the Lite tier with custom domains and more bandwidth.
+It's a cheap service.
+The $4/month Pro plan unlocks every feature and unlimited bandwidth.

 Self-Hosting